bxparks/rpn83p/USER_GUIDE.md

 When 4 variables are known, the 5th variable can be calculated from the other 4.
-Just like the HP-12C and HP-30b, each menu button performs a dual function: it can either assign a value to the corresponding TVM variable, or it can calculate the TVM variable from the other 4 variables:
+Just like the HP-12C and HP-30b, each menu button performs a dual function: it can either store a value to the corresponding TVM variable, or it can calculate the TVM variable from the other 4 variables.
+The rules that determine the course of action are:

 - If a value has been entered into the `X` register, then the next press of a TVM menu button **stores** the `X` value to the corresponding variable.